tc39/proposal-signals/README.md

 **Q**: Why doesn't this proposal include an `effect()` function, when effects are necessary for any practical usage of Signals?

 **A**: Effects inherently tie into scheduling and disposal, which are managed by frameworks and outside the scope of this proposal.
-Instead, this proposal includes the basis for implementing effects through the more low-level `Signal.Effect` API.
+Instead, this proposal includes the basis for implementing effects through the more low-level `Signal.subtle.Watcher` API.

 **Q**: Why are subscriptions automatic rather than providing a manual interface?